-Castle Category: B&B Castle Hotels and Family Friendly Castle StaysCastle Tags: Best Castle & Chateau Stays in the South of France in 2020 and Best Castle & Chateau Stays near Bordeaux in 2020
+Castle Categories: B&B Castle Hotels and Family Friendly Castle StaysCastle Tags: Castle & Chateau Stays in the South of France (2023)

 The hotel is family run, it has been run by the same family since 1230 in fact, something which certainly makes a stay here extra special.
 You’ll find the service extremely warm and personable; the owners show a genuine interest in their guests, and a great sense of pride in the château and their associated family history.

 All the accommodation is B&B and they have a mixture of rooms and suites, from double rooms to a two double bed suite.
 All of them are comfortable, neat and clean, and classically decorated with many antique furniture and art pieces.
 Check your options on the booking page here.

 There is a tangible ambience of staying in a château bedroom as opposed to a hotel bedroom here, without much in the way of obvious modernity to distract from the experience (apart from WiFi and relatively modern bathrooms); everything seems, by accident or design, put in place to make you wonder which century you have arrived in this morning (late 19th being the most likely).
 And not only the bedrooms, pretty much every room and hallway in the château gives the same feeling.